 Robin Wigglesworth, US Markets Editor, Financial Times

-Robin Wigglesworth is US Markets Editor for the Financial Times, based in New York.
-He covers stocks, bonds, commodities, foreign exchange, derivatives, wealth management, stock exchanges and fund management.
-He was formerly Capital Markets Correspondent, covering all aspects of the financial markets, but is particularly focused on trends in corporate debt, IPOs, equity markets, restructurings, and emerging markets.
-Prior to this role, he was the Financial Times’ Gulf Correspondent for three years.
+Robin Wigglesworth is the FT’s global finance correspondent, covering investing, markets, finance and economic issues around the world.
+He was previously the US markets editor, capital markets correspondent, and Gulf correspondent.
 Before joining the FT in 2008, Mr Wigglesworth covered the Nordic economies, politics, bond and currencies for Bloomberg News.
 He has an MA in History of International Relations from the London School of Economics, a BA in Journalism and Contemporary History from City University, and studied Economics at the Oslo School of Management.

 The briefing is aimed at senior-level executives working as ETF issuers, investors or advisors who hold the following job titles: